verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] She was like that.
 She threw things off balance just to see if she can put them back together.
 - [ ] Respect people with glasses.
 They paid money to see you.
 - [ ] Another day older and deeper in debt.
+- [ ] Sometimes, I'm obsessed with the stupidest of things.
+How do I rationalize a salt shaker holder?